erinrwhite/managing-humans/README.md

 - What do you want to learn?
 - What do you need to do that?

 Rinse and repeat regularly, more frequently than yearly evaluation cycles.
+This helps you figure out how to support someone's growth and how that can align with future projects.

 This may be the several years of hiring only part-time employees talking, but I let people know really early on that I know they won't be here forever.
 The usual spiel is, if you feel the need to leave, let me know.
 I want us to do what we can to keep you, including trying to match outside offers, but if you just want to move on I will not take it personally.
 Do good work I'll happily give you a good reference.